-The community college system, working closely with industry, runs certificate and associate degree programs tailored specifically to industry needs.
-The system is providing customized training for cell- and gene-therapy facilities including Beam Therapeutics, bluebird bio, Novartis Gene Therapies, and more.
+The community college system works closely with industry partners to develop curriculums tailored specifically to industry needs.
+Certificate and associate degree programs prepare students to be job ready.
+The system provides customized training for cell- and gene-therapy facilities, including Beam Therapeutics, Novartis Gene Therapies, and others.

 Workforce Programs Powered by NCBiotech

 Bio Jobs Hub

 Are you looking to land a new job or change careers?
 The newly launched Bio Jobs Hub is a resource that provides info on job opportunities within the life sciences.
 The site includes job descriptions, info on local training, a company directory and more.